swharden/pyABF/README.md

 ## Citing pyABF
 If the pyABF module facilitated your research, consider citing this project by name so it can benefit others too:

-> _"Computational analysis of electrophysiological recordings was performed with custom software
-> written for this project using Python 3.6 and the pyABF module."_
+> _"Analysis of electrophysiological recordings was performed with custom software written for this project using Python 3.7 and the pyABF module."_

 ![](/docs/graphics/2017-11-18-multichannel.png)